Course Listing

 Course Description:

 The reform of civil procedure is topical, having regard to the recommendations of the Civil Justice Commission appointed by the Chief Justice and the new Rules of Court 2021.
-This course takes the student through some key processes in civil procedure.
+This course takes the student through selected key processes in civil procedure.
 The approach is more conceptual than a traditional rules-based civil procedure course.
 We will examine the rules, extract the relevant principles and concepts, and explore their strengths and reach.
 We will reflect on the goals of civil procedure and values of the system, and adopting a reform perspective, ask whether we can design the ideal or better civil litigation system.

-Week 2 - Designing the ideal civil litigation system from scratch, including the values and implementation using my Design Thinking Legal Method, and work of the Civil Justice Commission
+Seminar 1 - Introduction; and Designing the ideal civil litigation system from scratch, including considering procedural values and implementation using my Design Thinking Legal Method

-Week 9 - Reforming Injunctions
+Seminar 9 - Injunctions and Search Orders

-Week 13 - Preparation for written examination
+Seminar 13 - Preparation for written examination

 Course Convenor: Adjunct Prof Foo Chee Hock, S.C.